-During the financial year, the Company shifted into a new office.
-In accordance to the lease agreement dated 11 June 2015, the Company will need to restore the new office premise to its original condition when the Company vacates the new office premise upon expiry of the lease term which will end on 31 December 2018.
-Accordingly, the Company capitalised a provision for restoration costs pursuant to its legal obligation as stated in the lease agreement.
+In financial year 2016, the Company shifted into a new office.
+In accordance with the lease agreement dated 11 June 2015, the Company will need to restore the new office premise to its original condition when the Company vacates the new office premise upon expiry of the lease term which will end on 31 December 2018.
+Accordingly, the Company capitalised a provision for restoration costs (Note 11) pursuant to its legal obligation as stated in the lease agreement.
 This provision is based on management's best estimate of the restoration costs required to be incurred at the end of the lease term.
+As management does not expect to shift office until the end of the lease term, the entire provision for restoration cost has been classified as non-current.